Emma Edhem: Election to Court of Common Council

-On Thursday, 20 February 2014, Emma Edhem was elected to the Court of Common Council in the Ward of Castle Baynard after a contested bye-election and the resignation of Raymond Catt.
-Edhem won 80% of the votes, and became one of eight Common Councilman to serve the ward.
+On Thursday, 20 February 2014, Emma Edhem was elected to the Court of Common Council in the Ward of Castle Baynard after a contested by-election and the resignation of Raymond Catt.
+Edhem won 80% of the votes, and became one of eight Common Councilmen to serve the ward.
 At the time of the election, Edhem was serving as a barrister at No5 Chambers, and Chairman of the Turkish British Chamber of Commerce and Industry.
 Edhem was re-elected as Councilman on 23 March 2017.

 Election to Court of Alderman

-On Thursday, 12 July 2018, Emma Edhem defeated her competitor, James deSausmarez, William Charnley and Johnathan Bewes to become Alderman for the ward of Candlewick, and joined the Court of Alderman.
-The Aldermanic seat was vacated by Dame Fiona Woolfe earlier in the year. deSausmarez was a Councillor for Candlewick since 2015.
+On Thursday, 12 July 2018, Emma Edhem defeated her competitors, James de Sausmarez, William Charnley and Johnathan Bewes to become Alderman for the ward of Candlewick, and joined the Court of Aldermen.
+The Aldermanic seat was vacated by Dame Fiona Woolf earlier in the year. deSausmarez was a Councillor for Candlewick since 2015.
 Edhem at the time was an elected Councillor for the ward of Castle Baynard, and serving as Deputy Head of the International Law Group at No5 Barristers Chambers.
-Edhem became only the fifth woman in history to take the seat as Alderman.
+Edhem became only the fifth woman in history to take a seat as Alderman of the City of London.

-Professional Life
+Professional life

 Edhem sits on the City of London's Court of Aldermen, General Purposes Committee, Nominations Committee to the Court of Aldermen, Court of Common Council, Finance Committee, Efficiency and Performance sub committee for Finance, Bridge House Estates, Community and Children’s Committee, the City of London Police Authority Board, Economic and Cyber Crime Board, Professional Standard and Integrity of the City Police, and Tackling Racism Task Force.
 She is also Court Assistant of the Worshipful Company of Woolmen, Worshipful Company of Educators, Vice President of the Greater London Priory Group and Chairman of the City Branch of the Order of St John.
 She is a practicing barrister at No5 Chambers, where she is deputy head of international law.
 She is also chair of the Turkish British Chamber of Commerce and Industry, the first woman to hold the position.
 She co-founded the Azerbaijani British Law Association, and served as President of the Turkish British Legal Society from 2002 until 2013.
 In December 2019, she was presented her Coat of Arms by the Windsor Herald, John Allen-Petrie.